-The term 'Forbes' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Forbes' is explained in detail and with examples in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Forbes refers to the legendary American business magazine started a century ago.
 The high level advice magazine beloved by high net worth and ultra-high net worth individuals and business executives has been published bi-weekly all this time.
 It includes significant and well-regarded articles on industry, finance, marketing, and investing.
 They also do reports on relevant finance- and investment-related topics including communications, technology, politics, economics, science, and law.

 Their headquarters is found in Jersey City, New Jersey in the U.S. The main rivals in this space of national business magazines includes such heavy weights as Bloomberg Business Week, and Fortune Magazine.
 The Forbes magazine is famed for its internationally acclaimed rankings and lists, such as the Forbes 400 wealthiest Americans list and the Forbes Global 2000 largest companies in the world.
 They also produce the household list of the World’s Billionaires.

 The magazine has a motto which is “The Capitalist Tool.”
 The editor in chief and chairman remains a family man and grandson of the founder, Steve Forbes.
 Mike Perlis is the Chief Executive Officer.
 On July 18th of 2014, the announcement came out that the majority stake in the legendary publisher had already been sold to an investment group located in Hong Kong known by their name of Integrated Whale Media Investments.